Compliance ProcedureAmericans with Disabilities Act (ADA)

 The City is not required to take an action to comply with the ADA if it would result in a fundamental alteration in the nature of a service, program, or activity, or the action would result in undue financial and administrative burdens.

-If you would like to request a reasonable modification or have any other questions or concerns regarding Title II accessibility for people with disabilities in the City of Long Beach, please contact Citywide ADA/Title VI Coordinator Heather Blackmun by email or by calling (562) 570-6257 or TTY (562) 570-2279.
+If you would like to request a reasonable modification or have any other questions or concerns regarding Title II accessibility for people with disabilities in the City of Long Beach, please contact Citywide Accessibility Coordinator Heather Blackmun by email or by calling (562) 570-6257 or TTY (562) 570-2279.